-Mathematical, Logical, Quantitative and Computational Reasoning (3 credits)
+Mathematical, Logical, Quantitative, and Computational Reasoning (three credits)

 - Course Summary: Throughout the history of the sciences and humanities, logic and mathematics have served as tools for the acquisition of knowledge and the pursuit of wisdom.
-Analytical reasoning, using quantitative, computational methodology, has proved crucial in advancing scholarly research, free inquiry, and the enthusiastic quest for truth.
-These core courses will enhance students' critical thinking skills, foster understanding of how information is processed and analyzed, and provide a concrete experience in rigorous, abstract thinking. - Rationale: A mathematical, logical, quantitative, and computational reasoning skills course is essential for being able to evaluate arguments and for problem solving.
+Analytical reasoning and using quantitative, computational methodology have proved crucial in advancing scholarly research, free inquiry, and the enthusiastic quest for truth.
+These core courses enhance your critical thinking skills, foster understanding of how information is processed and analyzed, and provide a concrete experience in rigorous, abstract thinking. - Rationale: A mathematical, logical, quantitative, and computational reasoning skills course is essential for being able to evaluate arguments and for problem solving.
 These skills are needed in our careers and our daily lives.
-Throughout the course, students will further develop their abilities to understand, discuss and explain arguments using mathematical, logical, quantitative, and computational reasoning, both in written form and orally. - Importance: Logical reasoning has become increasingly important in today's world.
-In virtually every field one needs the ability to identify valid statements and draw appropriate conclusions using mathematical, logical, quantitative, and computational reasoning.
-Of particular importance is the ability to draw appropriate conclusions based on the quantitative analysis of statistical data, including any assumptions that were made, while recognizing the limits of this analysis, and to identify abuses of statistical information.
+Throughout the course, you further develop your abilities to understand, discuss, and explain arguments using mathematical, logical, quantitative, and computational reasoning, both in written form and orally. - Importance: Logical reasoning has become increasingly important in today's world.
+In virtually every field, one needs the ability to identify valid statements and draw appropriate conclusions using mathematical, logical, quantitative, and computational reasoning.
+Of particular importance is the ability to draw appropriate conclusions based on the quantitative analysis of statistical data, including any assumptions that were made while recognizing the limits of this analysis, and to identify abuses of statistical information.

-Choose one course from the approved list below based on your college/academic unit.
+Choose one course from the approved list below based on your School/College.
 Major sequence courses for business, math-intensive, and STEM majors are applicable.
-See your advisor for course placement/advisement.
+See your adviser for course placement/advisement.